rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-A `Source` doesn't have to just contain key-value pairs directly like `BTreeMap<String, Value>` though.
-It could also act like an adapter, like we have for iterators in the standard library.
-As another example, the following `Source` doesn't store any key-value pairs of its own, it will sort and de-duplicate pairs read from another source by first reading them into a map before forwarding them on:
+A `Source` doesn't have to just contain key-value pairs directly like `BTreeMap<String, serde_json::Value>` though.
+It could act like an adapter that changes its pairs before emitting them, like we have for iterators in the standard library.
+As another example, the following `Source` doesn't store any key-value pairs of its own, instead it will sort and de-duplicate pairs read from another source by first reading them into a map before forwarding them on:

 ```rust
 use log::kv::source::{self, Source, Visitor};